stigwue/iriki/README.md

 ### Engine

-Engine contains MongoVC code and should be left untouched.
-There is app.php which contains code for general MongoVC utilities, model.php for model IO operations (MongoDB and MySQL via RedBeanPHP?), route.php for the routing of all requests: POSTs and GETs and test.php for tests.
+Engine contains Iriki code and should be left untouched.
+There is app.php which contains code for general Iriki utilities, model.php for model IO operations (MongoDB and MySQL via RedBeanPHP?), route.php for the routing of all requests: POSTs and GETs and test.php for tests.

 ## To Do